Watch Dr. Holt’s Youtube Video about the Namaste Dialogues group process!

 Jennifer Holt, Ph.D., LPC (#213) has found an answer.
 She has been interested in how to create peace and inner transformation for many years, as researcher in the field of peace and conflict resolution.
 Her doctoral research about intercultural conflict resolution received critical acclaim, being called “seminal research in the field” when it was published in The International Journal of Intercultural Relations.
 As a trauma coach and peace psychologist, Dr. Holt has found that old resentments and pain are almost always the main culprits holding back her clients from healing, and thereby achieving happiness and contentment in their lives.

-As a result, she created a unique psychological process based on recent discoveries of brain mechanisms.
+As a result, Dr. Holt created a unique psychological process based on recent discoveries of brain mechanisms.
 She embedded this ‘secret ingredient’ within a forgiveness visualization she calls the ‘Namaste Dialogues,’ because the Hindu term ‘namaste’ means, ‘The divine spirit within me acknowledges the divine spirit within you.”
 In addition to working with individual clients, Dr. Holt offers a group process in the Namaste Dialogues.
 During a group presentation, Dr. Holt begins the Namaste Dialogues with a multimedia performance of music and images to open participants’ hearts and facilitate inner stillness.
 She then takes participants through a guided visualization to a place of deep inner love and divinity, where they are given the opportunity to honor their own experience as well as that of their ‘enemy,’ choose to release the resentment, and ultimately, even surrender into total forgiveness.